AVeselovski/comrade-components/src/components/patterns/Sidebar.md

 Similar to `Header` component, with modular assembly.
-Accepts `isOpen` prop to show & hide the component and `isFullWidth` prop to determine whether to open in full width (`isFullWidth` is meant for mobile).
+Accepts `isOpen` prop to show & hide the component and `fullWidth` prop to determine whether to open in full width (`fullWidth` is meant for mobile).
 It is up to you to handle the logic behind these props.

 You can override default spacing and positioning of modular components via `styled-system`'s `position`